andifalk/oidc-workshop-spring-io-2019/lab2/README.md

 Now, after authenticating at keycloak you should be able to see the library client.

+If you want to see what is going on behind the scenes just add a debugging breakpoints to the following classes and methods

+<u>Authorization Request:</u>

+For this part add a debugging breakpoint to the method

+_OAuth2AuthorizationRequest resolve(HttpServletRequest request, String registrationId, String redirectUriAction)_
+in class _org.springframework.security.oauth2.client.web.DefaultOAuth2AuthorizationRequestResolver_.

+<u>Authorization code redirect callback:</u>

+For this part add a debugging breakpoint to the method

+_Authentication attemptAuthentication(HttpServletRequest request, HttpServletResponse response)_
+in class _org.springframework.security.oauth2.client.web.OAuth2LoginAuthenticationFilter_

+<u>Exchange authorization code for access token:</u>

+For this part add a debugging breakpoint to the method

+_OAuth2AccessTokenResponse getTokenResponse(OAuth2AuthorizationCodeGrantRequest authorizationCodeGrantRequest)_
+in class _org.springframework.security.oauth2.client.endpoint.DefaultAuthorizationCodeTokenResponseClient_

 <hr>

 That's a wrap for this second Lab.

-If time still allows you can continue with [Lab 3](../lab3/README.md) to implement the same client but this time using another OAuth2 grant flow: The client credentials flow ( for machine-to-machine interactions without the need for a user identity).
+If time still allows you can continue with [Lab 3](../lab3/README.md) to implement almost the same OAuth2 client but this time using another OAuth2 grant flow: The client credentials flow ( for machine-to-machine interactions without the need for a user identity).